wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.1.md

 ### User Ranks

-user ranks have been updated to allow new selection criteria.
+User ranks have been updated to allow new selection criteria.
 The new criteria are Topics Started, Registration Time, Reputation Value, and Total Likes.

 #### User Rank Grouping